 For those subject to MTD, you may find that your final tax amount while filing is lesser compared to what was has been deducted, perhaps thanks to tax reliefs and so on.
 Thus, you will be eligible for a tax refund from the government.
 It will be credited to the bank account you’ve provided in your tax form within 30 working days after submission.

-On the other hand, if you find after filing that you still owe the government unpaid taxes, you’ll have to pay them before the due date which is 30 April 2019.
-Here are a few of the ways you can pay your income taxes:
+On the other hand, if you find after filing that you still owe the government unpaid taxes, you’ll have to pay them before the due date which is 30 April 2020.
+Here are a few of the ways you can pay your income taxes in Malaysia: